parthodas23/parthodas23/README.md

-👋 Hi, I'm Partho Das from Bangladesh
-🌍 I'm passionate about technology and always curious about how it works!

-A Web Developer who turns ideas into interactive web experiences.
+👋 Hi I'm Partha a Web Developer who turns ideas into interactive web experiences.
 Specializes in real-time apps, video streaming, and scalable solutions.
 Constantly experimenting and
 learning new technologies.

 🤝 I’m Looking to Collaborate On:
 Frontend and Backend projects